bookercodes/booker.codes/works/scrimba-pod.md

 ![A company effort](../../img/scrimba-pod-msg-from-per.png)

-After running several experiments, I learned Scrimba students are more than willing to jump on a call, share their learnings, and probably rave about their experience with Scrimba a little bit 🕺🏻. **We could record those conversations as success stories and publish them as a podcast!**
+After running several experiments, I learned Scrimba students are more than willing to jump on a call, share their learnings, and probably rave about their experience with Scrimba a little bit 🕺🏻.
+That's when the epithany hit. **We could record those conversations as success stories and publish them as a podcast!**

 The hypothesis went something like this,